 I have visited France several times solo and loved it.
 Don’t let being solo put you off visiting Paris either.
 It may be one of the most romantic cities in the world but it’s definitely worth visiting alone.

-In my experience, if you try to speak a few phrases of French, you’ll be well received in the capital.
+If you try to speak a few phrases of French, you’ll be well-received in the capital.
 Be it talking with a taxi driver, a shopkeeper or a passerby, whose help you want to seek, start your sentence with an appropriate greeting in French.
 From my experience, French men can be a bit forward too so expect some flirty advances.

 If you are in a big city such as Paris or Marseille, just be careful of pickpockets.
 And as with anywhere at night, avoid walking alone in dimly lit areas.
 There are plenty of walking tours you can do during the day (see the tours section).
 You also attend shows such as Moulin Rouge at night.